 St. Augustine is the oldest city in the United States, but don’t mistake that title for being antiquated and outdated.
 The city is a cultural mecca by day, and a vibrant wonder by night.
-So, what are the best things to do when you visit?
+I’ve partnered with Hotels.com to share some of the best things to do when you visit.
 From eco water tours to tasty treats, here are 10 cool and unique things to do in St. Augustine.

-Disclosure: I was graciously hosted by Leigh Cort Publicity and the folks at The St. Francis Inn.
+Disclosure: I was graciously hosted by the folks at The St. Francis Inn.
 All opinions are my own!

 As a gal bitten by the travel bug, when I find a cool city, I’m always happy to share my take and what to do when visiting.
-For St. Augustine, FL, narrowing down a top 10 list was pretty difficult, but I managed to do it.
+Narrowing down a top 10 list of things to do in St. Augustine, FL, was pretty difficult, but I managed to do it.
 I spent plenty of time on the Old Town Trolley Tours (it allows you to hop on and off at 23 popular locations around the city), and fell in love with everything the city has to offer both its residents and guests.

 I love, love, love American history.
 Put me smack dab in the middle of it and I’m a happy camper.
 Let me walk down the oldest street in the United States and I’m not only walking, I’m doing the happy dance.

 Aviles Street has been a name on the maps since around 1570.
 Let’s think about that for a second.
 In 50 years it will be 500 years old!
 What’s super cool about Aviles is the fact that it’s pedestrian traffic only, so feel free to mosey and take photos, especially at night when it’s lit up.

 Take a Tour of the Oldest Masonry Fort in the United States